AICatgirls/aichatgirls/README.md

 Replace the model with whichever model you are using, and if you have more than 8gb of VRAM the `--pre_layer 28` part can be removed so it will run faster

 ##  Character cards
-Right now you have to rename your TavernAI character cards to character.webp and place it into your aichatgirls folder.
+Right now you have to rename your TavernAI character card to character.webp and place it into your aichatgirls folder.

 ## Starting
 Start Oobabooga's text-generation-webui (start-webui.bat)